-- (a) "Board of Directors" means the board of directors of the Corporation; - (b) "Common Shares" means common shares in the capital of the Corporation and any shares or securities of the Corporation into which such common shares are changed, converted, subdivided, consolidated or reclassified; - (c) "Corporation" means The Western Investment Company of Canada Limited and any successor corporation and any reference herein to action by the Corporation means action by or under the authority of its Board of Directors or a duly empowered committee appointed by the Board of Directors; - (d) "Discounted Market Price" means the last per share closing price for the Common Shares on the Exchange before the date of grant of an Option, less any applicable discount under Exchange Policies; - (e) "Exchange" means the TSX Venture Exchange Inc. or any other stock exchange on which the Common Shares are listed; - (f) "Exchange Policies" means the policies of the Exchange, including those set forth in the Corporate Finance Manual of the Exchange; - (g) "Insider" has the meaning ascribed thereto in Exchange Policies; - (h) "Option" means an option granted by the Corporation to an Optionee entitling such Optionee to acquire a designated number of Common Shares from treasury at a price determined by the Board of Directors; - (i) "Option Period" means the period determined by the Board of Directors during which an Optionee may exercise an Option, not to exceed the maximum period permitted by the Exchange, which maximum period is ten (10) years from the date the Option is granted;
+- (a) "Board of Directors" means the board of directors of the Corporation; - (b) "Cashless Exercise" has the meaning ascribed thereto in Exchange Policies; - (c) "Common Shares" means common shares in the capital of the Corporation and any shares or securities of the Corporation into which such common shares are changed, converted, subdivided, consolidated or reclassified; - (d) "Corporation" means The Western Investment Company of Canada Limited and any successor corporation and any reference herein to action by the Corporation means action by or under the authority of its Board of Directors or a duly empowered committee appointed by the Board of Directors; - (e) "Discounted Market Price" means the last per share closing price for the Common Shares on the Exchange before the date of grant of an Option, less any applicable discount under Exchange Policies; - (f) "Exchange" means the TSX Venture Exchange Inc. or any other stock exchange on which the Common Shares are listed; - (g) "Exchange Policies" means the policies of the Exchange, including those set forth in the Corporate Finance Manual of the Exchange; - (h) "Insider" has the meaning ascribed thereto in Exchange Policies; - (i) "Net Exercise" has the meaning ascribed thereto in Exchange Policies; - (j) "Option" means an option granted by the Corporation to an Optionee entitling such Optionee to acquire a designated number of Common Shares from treasury at a price determined by the Board of Directors;

-- (j) "Optionee" means a person who is a director, officer, employee, consultant or other personnel of the Corporation or a subsidiary of the Corporation; a corporation whollyowned by such persons; or any other individual or body corporate who may be granted an option pursuant to the requirements of the Exchange, who is granted an Option pursuant to this Plan; and - (k) "Plan" shall mean the Corporation's incentive stock option plan as embodied herein and as from time to time amended.
+- (k) "Option Period" means the period determined by the Board of Directors during which an Optionee may exercise an Option, not to exceed the maximum period permitted by the Exchange, which maximum period is ten (10) years from the date the Option is granted; - (l) "Optionee" means a person who is a director, officer, Employee, Consultant or other personnel of the Corporation or a subsidiary of the Corporation; a corporation whollyowned by such persons; or any other individual or body corporate who may be granted an option pursuant to the requirements of the Exchange, who is granted an Option pursuant to this Plan; and - (m) "Plan" shall mean the Corporation's incentive stock option plan as embodied herein and as from time to time amended.

-Capitalized terms in the Plan that are not otherwise defined herein shall have the meaning set out in the Exchange Policies, including without limitation "Consultant", "Employee", "Insider", "Investor Relations Activities", "Management Company Employee", "Tier 1 Issuer" and "Tier 2 Issuer".
+Capitalized terms in this Plan that are not otherwise defined herein shall have the meaning set out in the Exchange Policies, including without limitation "Consultant", "Employee", "Insider", "Investor Relations Activities", "Investor Relations Service Provider", "Management Company Employee", "Participant", "Person", "Security Based Compensation" and "Security Based Compensation Plan".